 Sticking with the drumbreaks, the next version I’ll look at is from Madlib, er, Yesterday’s New Quintet, off the 2004 album Stevie.
 After a brief, spacy intro, Madlib moves into the verse on the Rhodes over a raw drumbreak on this bass-heavy version of the tune.
 At about 1:00, the chorus appears for the first time.
 There’s not much improvisation from the Rhodes over the main melody line, with the variation instead coming from some tremolo chords behind the main melodic line.
 At about 2:30, after the second time through the chorus, these tremolo chords get a little space to themselves and a few drumrolls are added.
 After this little break, the chorus returns at about 3:10.
 After moving through the chorus a few times, this version fades without the key changes at the end of the song.
 A pleasant enough version of “Golden Lady”, but definitely one for the beat-heads.

 Kurt Elling’s 2011 album The Gate included his version of “Golden Lady”, arranged by Laurence Hobgood.
 Elling’s vocals are backed here by Laurence Hobgood on piano, Terreon Gully on drums, John Patitucci on bass, John McLean on guitar, Bob Mintzer on sax, and Lennie Castro on percussion.
 They open right up with Elling’s vocals, then bring in some muted piano and the bass underneath, bringing the tune in with some great atmospherics until the first verse comes in at about 0:50.
 They move through this at a simmer, taking the tune in a bit of a different direction from the funkier stuff above.
 Nice little riff at about 2:00 after the first chorus, and then into the second verse.
 Second chorus at about 2:40, with Elling improvising a bit on the melody during the chorus.
 After the chorus, a sax solo starts around 3:15 or so, with a sort of floating, smooth feel in here.
 Then around 4:00, Elling’s vocals return as they move through the key changes over the repeated choruses at the end of the tune, with Elling’s multi-tracked vocals adding some harmony behind the main vocal line.
 At about 5:00, Elling breaks into scat for a little while, and then they bring things down shortly afterward, ending with some muted piano notes fading – really great ending to this version.
 Elling’s vocals are really great here, and it’s good that the group took the song in a different direction, thanks to Hobgood’s great arrangement – no way anybody could follow Stevie Wonder’s vocals on the original, so Elling’s group made this their own song.
-I’ll also mention here that Elling kept this tune in his rotation at his live shows, with some pretty stellar results.

 Deep Blue Organ Trio’s 2012 album Wonderful! included their version of “Golden Lady”.
 The trio is Bobby Broom on guitar, Chris Foreman on organ, and Greg Rockingham on drums.
 This version opens with a solo organ introduction, followed by the guitar and drums at about 0:30.
 After a few guitar chords, the first verse starts around 0:40, with Broom’s guitar taking the melody over the organ bass and chords and the rolling drums.
 At about 1:20, they move to the first chorus.
 The trio keeps Rockingham’s drums rolling along underneath the melody, without much embellishment to the melodic line.
 At about 2:40, Foreman opens it up, taking a nice organ solo after the second chorus.
 Very good stuff around 3:30 or so as he plays off the melody of the chorus, then continues along with his improvisation.
 Again at 4:20 or so, he moves back to the chorus, and then at 4:30 hands the melody back to Broom’s guitar for another verse.
 Into the chorus again just before 5:00, and the trio moves through the various key changes at the end of the tune, repeating the chorus.
 As on Soulive’s version above, Broom’s guitar takes increasing liberties with the melody, moving into a fine solo as the organ continues to cycle through the repeated choruses and key changes.
 At about 6:30, Broom is moving back toward the “Golden Lady” melody a bit; a fade starts not long after as the guitar solo continues.
 This is a fine organ trio version of the tune.
 A really nice organ solo in the middle of this.
 It seems clear that the trio has an idea of where they wanted this to go, and they took it there.
 The drums on this really set the Deep Blue Organ Trio’s version apart from Soulive’s version – where Soulive used a backbeat, these drums gave the tune a whole different feel from either the original Stevie Wonder version of the tune or from Soulive’s organ trio version.